Dom-888/Second-Milestone-Project/README.md

     - [CSS Validator](https://jigsaw.w3.org/css-validator/) was used to test the CSS code.
     - [JSHint](https://jshint.com/) was used to test the JavaScript code.
     - [Autoprefixer](https://autoprefixer.github.io/) was used to add prefixes in the CSS for cross-browser support.
-    - [Figma](https://www.figma.com/) was used for wireframing
+    - [Figma](https://www.figma.com/) was used for wireframing.
-    - [Online Audio Converter](https://online-audio-converter.com/it/) was used for simple sounds manipulation.
+    - [Online Audio Converter](https://online-audio-converter.com/it/) was used to modify the volume and format of the sound effects.
-    - [Responsive Design](http://ami.responsivedesign.is/) was used to take the screenshot at the beginning of this document
+    - [Responsive Design](http://ami.responsivedesign.is/) was used to take the [screenshot](#the-hangman-game) placed at the beginning of this document.

 - **Software**
-    - [Paint.net](https://www.getpaint.net/) was used for simple images manipulation.
+    - [Paint.net](https://www.getpaint.net/) was used to create the Hangman Image.
     - [Visual Studio Code](https://code.visualstudio.com/) was used for testing snippet of JS code.

 ## Testing

 ### Tested Devices
-The website has been successfully tested with the following devices plus all those simulated by the [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools).
+The website has been successfully tested with the following devices, plus all those simulated by the [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools).

 ```
 | -----------|---------------------------- |------------------------------|